Sengab-platform/API-docs/source/includes/_templates.md

 Parameter | Type | Desc
 ------------- | ------------- | --------------
-templateID | Number | defines the template type templatedBody | obj | defines the template body templatedBody.questionTitle | String | defines the question which will appear to this project enrolled users
+templateID | Number | defines the template type templateBody | obj | defines the template body templateBody.questionTitle | String | defines the question which will appear to this project enrolled users

 ### Add Contribution :